statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

 ## The Repository

-The repository is what's used whenever you use the `Entry` Facade.
-Use `Entry::all()`, it'll call `$repository->all()`, and so on.
+When working with Entries in PHP, you use the [`Entry`](https://github.com/statamic/cms/blob/master/src/Contracts/Entries/EntryRepository.php) facade class.
+It automatically routes the request to proper class depending on what driver you're using.
+For example, fetching all entries with `Entry::all()`, will call `$repository->all()` behind the scene, which will offload the work to the Stache driver by default, or in this case – our custom Eloquent driver.

-If you intend to write your own repository, you'll need to implement all the methods on the `EntryRepository` interface.
-There's `all`, `find`, `whereCollection`, `query`, and a bunch more.
+When building your own custom repository class (like we're doing right now), you'll need to implement all of the methods on the `EntryRepository` interface.
+These methods — like `all`, `find`, `whereCollection`, and `query`, handle all of the data I/O. Think of this class like a little data router.

-The default Stache implementation pushes most of the logic into its query builder.
+The default Stache implementation pushes most of the logic into its query builder class.
 For example, the `find` method looks like this:

 ``` php
 public function find($id): ?Entry